Professor Marston and the Wonder Women: Production

 Principal photography on the film began in early October 2016.
-Annapurna Pictures handles the worldwide rights, while Topple Productions and Boxspring Entertainment produced the film.
+Sony Pictures Worldwide Acquisitions acquired worldwide rights, while Topple Productions and BoxMedia, formerly Boxspring Entertainment, produced the film.
 Amy Redford also produced, along with Terry Leonard.

 Release

 The film was released on October 13, 2017, by Annapurna Pictures.
 It had its world premiere at the 2017 Toronto International Film Festival in September.

 Critical response

+Critics commended Robinson for crafting a thoughtful portrayal of the intricate personal life of Marston.
 On review aggregator website Rotten Tomatoes, the film has an approval rating of 87% based on 181 reviews, and an average rating of 7.3/10.
 The site's critical consensus reads, "Professor Marston & The Wonder Women winds a lasso of cinematic truth around a fascinating fact-based tale with strong performances from its three stars."
 On Metacritic, the film has a weighted average score of 68 out of 100, based on reviews from 38 critics, indicating "generally favorable reviews".

 In a positive review, David Sims of The Atlantic wrote, "It's genuinely daring how Robinson depicts the evolution of the [trio's] love, from Olive's girlish fascination with William to her deeper infatuation with Elizabeth; this is a film that doesn't fetishize their fluid sexuality and make it a sideshow to be gawked at.”
 Critic Christy Lemire said the film is "a timely affirmation of feminine power—of the ways in which female wisdom and strength can charge hearts and minds, influence culture and inspire others to be their most authentic selves."
 Justin Chang of the Los Angeles Times praised the chemistry between the three leads, citing Hall in particular "as Elizabeth moves from furious self-possession toward a humble assertion of a need she didn't know existed."